TeskaLabs/asab/docs/topics/asab/storage.md

 bits), and each block is encrypted using the AES algorithm with a secret key.

-CBC stands for \"Cipher Block Chaining\" and it is a technique that adds an extra step to the encryption process to ensure that each ciphertext block depends on the previous one.
+CBC stands for "Cipher Block Chaining" and it is a technique that adds an extra step to the encryption process to ensure that each ciphertext block depends on the previous one.
 This means that any modification to the ciphertext will produce a completely different plaintext after